 Negotiating with the Insurance Companies

 Having a Lyft accident lawyer in Pensacola to help you at this early stage is important.
 Frequently, insurance companies will attempt to persuade accident victims to accept a lower settlement amount than they deserve.
 They may be intentionally quick to offer you a settlement in the hopes that you’ll be just as quick to accept it.
-Unless you have an attorney on your side who says otherwise, accepting this first offer is ill-advised.
+Unless you have a Florida rideshare accident lawyer on your side who says otherwise, accepting this first offer is ill-advised.

 A Pensacola Uber accident attorney knows what a good offer might look like for a given case.
 The Pensacola ride-share accident lawyers at Emmanuel Sheppard & Condon are here to help evaluate and investigate your claim.
 We take pride in our strong advocacy skills and ability to shield our clients from insurance companies.
 We will negotiate with the insurance company to make sure that the settlement offer we recommend is a good offer for you.